api-platform/docs/deployment/heroku.md

 ```

 Heroku provides another free service, [Logplex](https://devcenter.heroku.com/articles/logplex), which allows us to centralize
-and persist applications logs.
+and persist application logs.
 Because API Platform writes logs on `STDERR`, it will work seamlessly.

 However, if you use Monolog instead of the default logger, you'll need to configure it to output to `STDERR` instead of
 in a file.